What are the hottest Greek islands

 Santorini in the Cyclades has an almost identical climate to Crete in these months, as does Mykonos, so again look for villas or hotels with heated pools.

 These are the months when temperatures start to heat up nicely.
 Temperatures in Corfu jump to an average high of 23ºC in May and 28ºC in June, so those beach resorts start to look appealing.
-By May it’s averaging 11 hours of sunshine a day, though Corfu does see more rain that most Greek islands and by May there are still nine days a month when it rains.
+May is actually quite hot in Greece averaging 11 hours of sunshine a day, though Corfu does see more rain that most islands.

 The temperature on Crete will be similar to Corfu, and the hours of sunshine, the main difference being that on Crete you’ll only have the chance of rain on three days in May.
 The size of the island means there will be many places that get no rain at all.
 This is a good time of year to try walking holidays, as the spring flowers on Crete are amazing to see.